j0hn5on177/DataAnalysis_Excel_Python/README.md

   1. Car-Rental Revenue Forecast Model in Excel
   2. House Prices A/B Hypotheses Testing in Excel
   3. Spotify Soundtrack Attributes A/B testing in Python notebook

+- slide decks currently have issues with images, ignore ppt files